Understanding UV Light Technology in Air Purifiers

 Below we are going to discuss the major differences between UVA, UVB, and UVC lights.

-Is UV C Light Safe in Air Purifier?
+Is UV C light safe in air purifiers?

 UV C lights are the most prevalently used form of UV light used in air purifiers today.
 This type of UV light is specifically designed to act as a disinfectant in a UV-C air purification system.
 The UV C light contains exuberant amounts of energy in comparison to other visible light and is designed to convert molecules absorbed inside.
 This UV light works by trapping and effectively killing microorganisms around the light by destroying the DNA they require to survive.